KxSystems/docs/docs/wp/solace/index.md

 Not all events are equal.
 Some events do not matter at all and are not worth capturing.
 Some, such as market data, are important but there is tolerance for some loss.
 Then there are some events, such as order data, that are extremely important and cannot be dropped.
 A PNL dashboard can tolerate some loss of  data, but an an execution management system losing order data can result in monetary loss.

-Whereb there is zero tolerance for message loss, using an event broker provides that guarantee.
+Where there is zero tolerance for message loss, using an event broker provides that guarantee.
 Event brokers use local persistence and acknowledgements to provide a guaranteed flow between publishers and subscribers.
 Publishers can publish data to the event broker and receive an acknowledgement back when broker has persisted the data locally.
 When a subscriber comes online and requests that data, it will receive it and will provide an acknowledgement back to the broker letting it know it is safe to delete the data from its local storage.

 ### Global data distribution and data consolidation via event mesh